stillingdesign/getrich/src/docs/theming.md

 ### Customize buttons

-`src/assets/css/components/_link-btn.css` is the place to go for customize button styles within Getrich.
+`src/assets/css/components/_link-btn.css` is the place to go to customize button styles within Getrich.
 There, you can customize the foundational styles, variants, and sizing.

 ---